hindu-comm/mail_stream_advaita-l/2014/05/Bhagavad_Gita_as_pre/59__shrImallalitAlAlitaH.md

 > work could be post-Shankara.
 >

-​This 'not quoting' is not a correct reason to decide that anything is not old.
+This 'not quoting' is not a correct reason to decide that anything is not old.
-On that basis most of the texts will become post-shankara.​
+On that basis most of the texts will become post-shankara.